Our Blogs

 Business manipulation is on a continuum of ethics, which depends on the circumstances and motives.

-- Ethically Questionable Manipulation: Opaque and advanced manipulation techniques can be applied to influence people to the advantage of the retailer based on emotional states or psychological drawbacks.
-Moving the prices based on the perceived mood of a customer due to facial recognition is one of the examples.
+• Ethically Questionable Manipulation: Opaque and advanced manipulation techniques can be used to influence people in ways that benefit the retailer, exploiting emotional states or psychological vulnerabilities.
+Moving prices based on a customer’s perceived mood, using facial recognition, is one example.

-- Borderline Tactics (Manufacturing Urgency): Tactics that are based on triggers that are typical of hastening purchases.
-The misleading data, such as fake countdown timers that tell them that there are only a few failures, affects consumer confidence in the long term.
+• Borderline Tactics (Manufacturing Urgency): Tactics that are based on triggers that are typical of hastening purchases.
+Misleading data, such as fake countdown timers that suggest there are only a few failures, affects consumer confidence in the long term.

-Moral demarcation falls between those strategies that are useful to the customer and those that are exploitative to the customer.
+Moral demarcation lies between strategies that are useful to the customer and those that are exploitative.
 The companies are supposed to ensure that their strategies do not control but facilitate consumer choice.

 How to use Digital Signage (A Mini- Guide to Brands)

-Go Transparent: Enlighten the user with the functionality of the cameras or sensors, and this may be done at times with an obvious method of iconography that is simple and easy to understand.
+Go Transparent: Enlighten the user about the functionality of the cameras or sensors, and this may be done with an obvious iconography that is simple and easy to understand.

-- Make User Control Manageable: Have simple: There should be easy ways where users can choose not to be tracked, such as a QR code that can direct them to privacy settings.
+• Make User Control Manageable: Have simple options.
+There should be easy ways for users to opt out of tracking, such as a QR code that links to privacy settings.

-- Broaden Measures of Performance: Measure the performance through measuring other significant signifiers of performance, such as customer sentiment and customer satisfaction.
+• Broaden Measures of Performance: Measure performance by other significant indicators, such as customer sentiment and satisfaction.

 Conclusion